sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-from-rdbms.rst

 Specifying a sub-query
 ----------------------

 In the configuration of the JDBC node, for ``DB TABLE`` anything that is valid in a FROM clause of a SQL query can be used.
-For example, instead of a full table we could also use a subquery.
+For example, instead of a full table, we could also use a subquery.

-More details are available on the Spark Guide : https://spark.apache.org/docs/1.6.0/sql-programming-guide.html#jdbc-to-other-databases
+More details are available on the Spark Guide: https://spark.apache.org/docs/1.6.0/sql-programming-guide.html#jdbc-to-other-databases

-Exucute the processor shows the records read from MySQL table.
+Execute the processor that shows the records read from the MySQL table.

 .. figure:: ../../_assets/user-guide/ResultJDBC.png
    :alt: JDBC Result Output